hm-lang/core/proposals/README.md

         print(Branch Left, " ", Branch Right)
         Branch Left someOperation()
 ```

+Since function arguments are references by default, the above options are useful
+when you want to modify the `Tree` variable by changing its internals whether
+selectively it's a `leaf` or a `branch`.
+If you want to make a copy, you can do so
+via type casting: `NewLeaf?; leaf = Tree` or `MyBranch?; branch = Tree`; these
+variables will be null if the `Tree` is not of that type, but they will also be
+a copy and any changes to the new variables will not be reflected in `Tree`.

 TODO: how can we tell when we're creating a new `oneOf` value (e.g., `oneOf(X, Y)`)
 vs. using an existing type `oneOf(x, y)`?  probably depends on what's in scope;